 Students must follow the Health and Safety Requirements policy, which states, in part, "Trinity College will abide by the medical center policy regarding whether a student can be on clinical with a medical device/restrictions such as a cast.
 Generally, such devices prohibit ability to perform direct patient care and are therefore not permitted.
-Additionally, "students must bring a physician release to the Program Chair/Director before returning to class/clinical after surgery, childbirth, medical-surgical health problems, or workmen's compensation absence".
 See the full policy in the College Catalog or the Policies and Procedures section of the College website.